MrSingh/notes/content/notes/financial_crime.md

 | 13/12/2021 | National Westminster Bank Plc       | £264,772,619.95   | Court (following FCA prosecution) | UK | Money laundering                     |
 | 19/10/2021 | Credit Suisse International, Credit Suisse Securities (Europe) Ltd, and Credit Suisse AG | £147,190,200 | FCA | UK | Serious financial crime control failings |

 The risks for financial organisations is clear.
-Not only is there great potential for financial risk and reputational damage but the tragic human impact as a result of drug trafficking, human trafficking and terriorist activities is tragic for individuals caught up these activities and has a wider impact on families and wider society.
+Not only is there great potential for financial risk and reputational damage but the tragic human impact as a result of drug trafficking, human trafficking and terrorist activities is tragic for individuals caught up these activities and has a wider impact on families and wider society.
 As we move to a cashless society the importance of putting controls in place becomes evermore important.

 ## Role of Financial Crime Analytics

 With global payments transactions in the billions and the amount of money relating to those transactions in the trillions annually the scope of financial crime has also grown.
 This where the financial crime analytics comes in.
 Analysing big data to find patterns in relation to regulatory requirements is an important step to implementing systems that can then be automated.
 Analysts must understand the regulations and the types of financial crime to make sure steps to detect and avoid financial crime are correctly implemented.
-Further to this, they must contribute to the polices and systems that are implemented.
+Further to this, they must contribute to the policies and systems that are implemented.
 The FCA consider the tackling financial crime as collaborative process, which is correct and to do this you have to have people that understand the types of financial crime, the regulations and quality data to do their jobs effectively.
 I mention data here because if the data has problems or is incomplete then then the analysts can't do their job properly.
 Listed below are the key types of financial crime and the key regulations that govern them.

 ## Key Types of Financial Crime